Immagine generica

 Why in Parma?

-The Course “Global Food Law: Sustainability Challenges and Innovation” is aimed at three-year graduates or Master graduates who wish to deepen their knowledge on the topics of sustainable development and innovation in the agri-food sector.
-The Course intends to build professional skills for future officials and/or civil servants and legal advisors specialised in the food sector, both in governmental administration and in private and international organisations as well as in private companies.
-Ultimately, the Course promotes problem solving skills with respect to concrete cases that have implications in terms of sustainability, food and innovation.
+The course “Global Food Law: Sustainability Challenges and Innovation” is designed for those who wish to deepen their knowledge of sustainable development and innovation within the agri-food sector.
+The course is designed to develop professional skills for future officials, civil servants, and legal advisors specializing in the food sector, with a focus on both governmental administration and private and international organizations, as well as private companies.
+Ultimately, the course enhances problem-solving abilities by addressing real-world cases related to sustainability, food, and innovation.

-• a tangible interdisciplinary approach capable of providing skills not only in law, but also in other areas such as nutrition, economics, sociology etc.;
+• An interdisciplinary approach, equipping students with expertise not only in law but also in fields such as nutrition, economics, sociology, and more.

-• teaching in English and a marked focus on international mobility projects and opportunities.
+The course will be taught in English, with a strong emphasis on international mobility projects and opportunities.

 What you will learn